 - School Anxiety Support Group – School Anxiety Support Groups meet once every week during lunchtime where they discuss topics like what triggers your worries about school and how you would handle them if they happen again; this can be really helpful because it gives people a chance to share thoughts and feelings without being judged while also getting feedback from others their age.

 The best way to help a child or teen overcome anxiety is with the support of their parents.
 If you are struggling to find what works for your family, there are many resources out there that can help.
-But no matter where you go, one thing remains true; it’s important not only to provide encouragement and understanding but also to keep them safe from harm by removing any risky situations they may be exposed to.
-Do note that Anxiety is very comorbid and may show up with other mental health ailments like depression.
-We hope that the above blog will definitely help you to overcome anxiety in children.
+But no matter where you go, one thing remains true: it’s important not only to provide encouragement and understanding but also to keep them safe from harm by removing them from any risky situations they may be exposed to.
+Do note that anxiety is very comorbid and may show up with other mental health ailments like depression.
+We hope that the above blog will definitely help you overcome anxiety in children.